 Best Uses: Casual

-The taped seams on the Marmot Minimalist provide a deeper watertightness.
+The Marmot Minimalist adds taped seams to the mix.
+They provide deeper water-tightness to keep you dry on rainy days.
 Battening down the adjustable hood and chin guard helps further divert the rain away from your hair and face.
-If the fabric is still leaving you clammy, open up the underarm pit zips for some nice extra airflow.
+If the fabric is still leaving you clammy, open up the underarm pit zips for extra airflow.

 Weight: 10.4 oz.